First Flight Checklist

 - Check that the QGroundControl is connected to the Quadcopter.
 If not, follow the connection instructions.

 The quadcopter is now ready for flight.
-Go through the below sections to fly the quadcopter.

 Before the flight